Automattic/jetpack/readme.txt

 = How do I delete the WP_CACHE define from wp-config.php? =

 Load your desktop ftp client and connect to your site.
 Navigate to the root (or the directory below it) of your site where you'll find wp-config.php.
 Download that file and edit it in a text editor.
 Delete the line `define( 'WP_CACHE', true );` and save the file.
-Now upload that file, overwriting the wp-config.php on your server.
+Now upload it, overwriting the wp-config.php on your server.

+= How do I delete the Super Cache rules from the .htaccess file? =

+Load your desktop ftp client and connect to your site.
+You may need to enable "Show hidden files" in the preferences of the ftp client.
+Navigate to the root of your site where you'll find the .htaccess file.
+Download that file and edit it in a text editor.
+Delete the lines between "# BEGIN WPSuperCache" and "# END WPSuperCache" and save the file.
+Now upload it, overwriting the .htaccess file on your server.

 = Troubleshooting =